WordPress/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 ## Specification

+This specification is the same for the three different origins that use this format: core, themes, and users.
+Themes can override core's defaults by creating a file called `experimental-theme.json`.
+Users, via the site editor, will also be also to override theme's or core's preferences via an user interface that is being worked on.

 The `experimental-theme.json` file declares how a theme wants the editor configured (`settings`) as well as the style properties it sets (`styles`).

 ```